Sensitivity for Smoluchowski equation

-The aim of this article is to prove that $\mu_t^\la$ is a $\mcC^1$ function of $(t,\la)$ (under proper conditions and in a suitable sense) and that it is the unique solution to some equation.
-Not only does this fact put the existing approaches on a firm ground, but it also leads to a new particle approximation which happens to be more accurate than any other method.
+The aim of this article is to prove that $\mu_t^\la$ is a $\mcC^1$ function of $(t,\la)$ (under proper conditions and in a suitable sense) and that it is the unique solution to some equation (``sensitivity equation'').
+Not only does this fact put the existing approaches on a firm ground, but it also leads to a new particle approximation \cite{MLSensitivity} which happens to be more accurate than any other method.
 In the same way as one can associate some finite interacting particle systems to Smoluchowski equation, the so-called Marcus-Lushnikov processes \cite{Marcus}, one can associate a pair of coupled interacting particle systems to the equation associated with the sensitivity, \st their difference converges weakly to a solution of the ``sensitivity equation'', as a consequence of a kind of law of large numbers.
 The well-posedness of this equation justifies theoretically the use of that particle system for simulating the sensitivity.

-We describe in the remainder of this section the approach we have used to prove the above differentiability result.

 \textbf{Notation.} Given a locally bounded non-negative kernel $F(x,y)$ on $\RR^*_+\times\RR^*_+$ and a Radon measures $\mu, \nu$ on $\RR^*_+$, one defines a signed Radon measure $F(\mu,\nu)$ setting